archagon/tasty-imitation-keyboard/README.md

 1. Edit Scheme for the Keyboard target and set the Executable to be HostingApp.app.
 2. Run the Keyboard target.
-3. Go to `Settings→General→Keyboard→Keyboards→Add New Keyboard` on your device and add the third-party keyboard.
+3. Go to `Settings → General → Keyboard → Keyboards → Add New Keyboard` on your device and add the third-party keyboard.
 4. Go back to the app.
 You should be able to select the keyboard via the globe icon.

 ## Learning Goals